Pearson-Research-Lab/genomic-data-analysis-pipeline/README.md

 This repository contains a **generalised example workflow** and does not include any proprietary or sensitive data.

+--

+## Status

+This repository contains the structure and documentation for an active computational genomics workflow.
+Scripts and example implementations are currently being finalised and will be uploaded shortly.

 ---

 ## Key Features